Guides

 A short practice to shift the feeling

-The lesson above puts this into practice in a few minutes.
-It begins by meeting the buzz without a story, lets the out breath lengthen so the system reads safety, gives the energy an outlet through easy movement, and offers an open, upright posture before you gently rename the feeling as excitement.
+The practice begins by meeting the buzz without a story, lets the out breath lengthen so the system reads safety, gives the energy an outlet through easy movement, and offers an open, upright posture before you gently rename the feeling as excitement.
 Nothing in it is forced or performed.
 You are simply guiding a state that is already halfway to excitement the rest of the way.

 That respectful, body first attention is how Feldy shapes each session.
 If the energy feels more like overwhelm than anticipation on a given day, our guide on how to calm your nervous system leans toward settling, and our somatic exercises for anxiety offer more to draw on.
 The background lives in our Feldypedia article on the Feldenkrais Method, and the wider path runs through the Feldy program for the nervous system.